System-size convergence of point defect properties: The case of the silicon vacancy: Results

-Our results show that the kinetic energy component of the defect formation energy varies on a scale {\em larger} than the total formation energy itself as the supercell size is increased.
-By looking at the difference between the largest three supercells, we can see that this quantity is not converged with respect to system size to better than 0.1~eV.
-Therefore, any correction scheme that accounts solely for the classical electrostatic interaction will not be sufficient in this case to predict the correct formation energy for an infinite system beyond this level of accuracy.
+The importance of wavefunction overlap may be gauged by considering the kinetic energy contribution to the defect formation energy, which we define analogously to Eq.~(\ref{eqn:E_f}), except using only the non-interacting kinetic energy contribution to the total energy instead of the total energy itself.
+The results are listed in the right-hand column of Table~\ref{table:conv}.
+It is immediately apparent that the kinetic energy component of the defect formation energy varies on a scale {\em larger} than the total formation energy as the supercell size is increased, and that, even at our largest supercell sizes, it is not converged to better than 0.1~eV.
+These changes are caused by subtle changes in the defect wavefunctions of neighbouring defect centres that occur in order to maintain orthogonality as the periodic images of the defect move apart.
+While the electronic density is rather insensitive to them and, therefore, the electrostatic interactions are not affected, the kinetic energy is not.
+As a result, any correction scheme that accounts solely for the classical electrostatic interaction will not be sufficient in this case to predict the correct formation energy for an infinite system beyond this level of accuracy.

 We consider one last question before moving on to ionic relaxations: is it desirable to use a dense k-point grid when simulating point defects?
 Although this is obviously necessary for describing the delocalized bulk states, it seems reasonable that a $\Gamma$-point sampling might give a better approximation of the localized defect levels in the dilute limit, as a way of deliberately eliminating unwanted dispersion, and by occupying the state which most closely resembles the bonding defect state for the infinite system\footnote{J. Neugebauer, private communication.}.
 Indeed, Fig.~\ref{fig:disp} shows that the position of the defect level at $\Gamma$ rapidly converges to a fixed value, even if the total dispersion of the level throughout the Brillouin zone is large.